DarkWanderer/ClickHouse.Client/README.md

 ## What is it?

-ClickHouse is a blazing-fast 'big data' database, allowing for true 'online' OLAP.
+[ClickHouse](https://github.com/ClickHouse/ClickHouse) is a blazing-fast 'big data' database, allowing for true 'Online' OLAP.
 This library provides a .NET interface for it

 ## Key features